roblillack/tdoc/tests/snapshots/html/convert-markdown/marketing-email-1.snap.md

-Save up to 30% and experience holiday magic at Example Example Example Example
+Save up to 30% and experience holiday magic at Example Example Example Example &nbsp;    &emsp14;

-**SAVE UP TO 30% OFF TICKETS TO THE _CHRISTMAS SPECTACULAR_!\***
+**SAVE UP TO 30% OFF TICKETS TO THE _CHRISTMAS&nbsp;SPECTACULAR_!\***

 \*Valid on select seats &amp; performances.

 It’s almost showtime!
-The **_Christmas Spectacular Starring the Example Example Example_** opens next week, and now's your chance to experience the timeless celebration of dance, precision, and holiday magic.\
+The **_Christmas&nbsp;Spectacular&nbsp;Starring the Example&nbsp;Example Example_** opens next week, and now's your chance to experience the timeless celebration of dance, precision, and holiday magic.\
 \
 This year is extra special as the Examples celebrate their 100th anniversary — making it the perfect season to see the **_Christmas Spectacular_** at